Case study 2

 Two phases running in parallel before the first one shipped.

 The design process ran across two phases.
-The ideation phase generated high-level concepts to assess technical and product feasibility, with workshops co-led with the SME, Business Analyst and developers to align on scope and direction.
+The ideation phase generated high-level concepts to assess technical and product feasibility through workshops co-led with the SME, Business Analyst and developers.
 The detailed design phase produced high-fidelity wireframes in Figma using Arup's internal design system, iterated continuously based on technical input and SME feedback.

-Solution validation ran collaborative walkthroughs of conceptual wireframes with the Business Analyst, SME and developers.
-User testing sessions with practitioners validated the flow, identified usability issues and refined the navigation.
-Pre-development I prioritised features, joined planning sessions with developers and delivered final design specs with handover sessions.
-During development I performed UX and functional QA.
-Post-launch QA followed to address issues and monitor performance.
+Validation ran through collaborative walkthroughs with the Business Analyst, SME and developers, followed by user testing with practitioners to refine the flow and navigation.
+Pre-development I prioritised features, joined planning sessions and delivered final design specs with handover sessions.
+I performed UX and functional QA during development and post-launch.

 Introducing dual-track design

-While completing research, design and delivery of the first phase for development, the Business Analyst and I simultaneously began research and design for the second phase.
+While completing the first phase for development, the Business Analyst and I simultaneously began research and design for the second phase.
 Scenario development, covering the Morphological box and 2X2 Matrix methods.
 I introduced this dual-track approach to keep the second phase from starting at zero when the first shipped.
 The team had not worked this way before.

 Managing delivery risk

 During delivery I identified that the development team was not progressing at the pace the deadline required.
-Other projects were being prioritised and the Easter holiday period had reduced the available working days within the two-week cycle.
+Other projects were being prioritised and the Easter holiday period had reduced available working days.

 I held a separate meeting with the technical lead and framed it as a delivery risk conversation.
 We were approaching the deadline and the current pace was not going to get us there.
 Having worked with this team before, I knew what they were capable of when focused.
 The technical lead acted on it.
 The team recalibrated and the MVP was delivered on time.